dmifer/test-plannings/readme.md

 Hello! :)

-In this repository you can find a function used in planning process fro plannings objects creation, setting approvals and sending emails notifications.
+In this repository you can find a function used in planning process for plannings objects creation, setting approvals and sending email notifications.

 Please refer to the file `create_plannings.py`

+We are using MongoDB as database, you can use the cloud one or run it in Docker locally. `data_examples` folder contains data sample you need to injest into DB.

 Payload example: